Silvia-s-Brainery/BraineryWizDocumentation/docs/_sources/index.rst.txt

 .. rst-class:: lead

-   **BraineryWiz** is mainly a Python package for plotting OpenSees (A Finite Element analyze Software) models.
+   **BraineryWiz** is mainly a Python package for plotting **OpenSees (A Finite Element analyze Software) models**.
 There is also a TCL version that can be used to show the OpenSees models created using TCL programming language.
 Beside them FEMWiz is a Python package that currently exist inside the Python version of BraineryWiz to plot any Finite Element models.

 .. grid:: 1 1 2 2